Curriculum

 Course Description:

-American Experience offers students an in-depth study of American literature from post-Civil War to contemporary American literature.
+American Literature offers students an in-depth study of American literature from post-Civil War to contemporary American literature.
 Students will examine a range of genres: novels, poetry, short stories, and plays.
 Texts have been selected on the basis of how they are “American” texts and how they address the notion and pursuit of the “American Dream”.
 Students’ writing experiences include journals, personal reaction papers, literary analyses, and persuasive papers.

 AP Language & Composition 1 11-12